brunodles/linux-second-screen/README.md

 # The power of the script
 Take a look at the [monitor.sh](https://github.com/Dlimaun/linux-second-screen/blob/master/monitor.sh).
 This script will create the virtual monitor and start x11vnc server for you.
 You only need to pass those parameters, if you want.
-1. VIRTUAL display to be used.
-If you don't know use `VIRTUAL1`.
+The parameters could be passed in any order
-2. Device resolution using `width`x`height`, without bracets.
-Example `800x600`.
+* Device resolution using [width]x[height], without bracets.
+Sample 800x600
-3. Position `left` or `right`.
-Be shure that is in lowercase otherwise it won't work.
+* `-v` - VIRTUAL display to be used.
+Sample v1, v2, v3
+* `-left` or `-right  - the position of your device, related to you display
+* `-hst` - Subtract status bar size from virtual display
+* `-hsb` - Subtract system bar size from virtual display

 ## Mixing with ADB?
 Some Android device return can return the resolution throught command line.